 Same thing in this one, but, yikes, you can see the place on the left where it was scalped in a previous mowing while, inches away, the grass near the property border grows too tall and is in danger of being scalped.
 Be a good neighbor, get a robotic lawn mower too!
 Photo snapped in North Carolina by Andrey Ryabyy, installation manager for Super-Sod Robotics team for the Carolinas.

 This is at a business in Pineville, North Carolina.
-The “beauty strip” on the left is maintained by them and large lawn on the right is maintained by a robot mower.
+The “beauty strip” on the left is maintained by them with a traditional mower, while the large lawn on the right is maintained by a robot mower.
 Whoa, not a line of damage to the lawn on the right!
 Picture from Nick Sagnella, Director of Super-Sod's Robotics team.

 Neighboring Bermuda Lawns - Right (Robotic Mower): The lawn on the right looks like a golf course and the robotic mower can even mow up the hill and down the dip in the back of the picture.
 The lawn is a consistent height throughout.
 Left (Rotary Mower): The lawn on the left has a variation of themes going on - you can see how it's getting taller in the dip because a rotary push mower can't get it right.
 There are bare spots and lines on the left side of the dividing line.
 Picture from Judson Mills, Store Manager, Super-Sod of Cary, NC.

 Justin's lawn is kept at 1.26" tall by an Automower robotic lawn mower constantly maintaining this level of perfection.
 It's a brilliantly kept lawn that's a joy to walk on.
 Next door, the neighbor mows once a week with a push mower and keeps her grass at 3" tall.
 It's a wall of grass!
 Justin Mosley took this picture from the deck where he relaxes when he's not installing robots - he's manager for Super-Sod Robotics team for Georgia.